nautobot/nautobot-plugin-chatops-arista-cloudvision/README.md

 - `CVP_USERNAME`: The username that will be used to authenticate to CloudVision.
 - `CVP_PASSWORD`: The password for the configured username.
 - `CVP_HOST`: The IP or hostname of the on premise CloudVision appliance.
+- `CVP_TOKEN`: Token generated from the on=prem instance service account.
 - `CVP_INSECURE`: If this is set to `True`, the appliance cert will be downloaded and automatically trusted.
 Otherwise, the appliance is expected to have a valid certificate.
 - `ON_PREM`: By default this is set to False, this must be changed to `True` if using an on-prem instance of CloudVision.